 Do Horses Like to Be Ridden?

 Many people think their horses like to be ridden.
 But when 2012 study tried to evaluate a horse's desire to work, researchers concluded that horses don't really care to work at all and would rather be eating or chumming with their pasture mates.

 But like any animal, a horse needs exercise to maintain health and enjoys some measure of interaction and companionship.
 The ritual of riding and putting away a horse provides both animal and owner important socialization time, as well as physical exercise for the horse.
 However, your horse will not mind, nor will he be harmed, if you miss a weekly riding session.Continue to 17 of 20 below.

 17 of 20

 Do Horses Get Fleas?

-Horses don't get fleas.
-Fleas can't make a meal of their blood.
+Horses are not susceptible to fleas since these insects are unable to make a meal of horse blood.
 However, horses do get lice and other skin parasites.

 18 of 20

 Do Horses Eat Meat?